 Teachers will be able to interact regularly with their pupils through Google Classroom.
 We will also be able to communicate through emails and phone calls.
-We would be making wellbeing calls to all of our families.
+As with the last lockdown, we would be making wellbeing calls to all of our families.